MasterOfTheTiger/bible-translation-lookup/README.md

 ## JSON structure

-A bible translation JSON object has the following structure:
+`bible-translation-lookup` returns a JSON object with the following structure:

 ```json
 {